woocommerce/google-listings-and-ads/src/Tracking/README.md

     - 	`utm_term`
     - 	`utm_content`

--   `mc_account_create_button_click` - Clicking on the button to create a new Google Merchant Center account, after agreeing to the terms and conditions.

 -   `mc_account_reclaim_url_agreement_check` - Clicking on the checkbox to agree with the implications of reclaiming URL.

     -   `checked`: indicate whether the checkbox is checked or unchecked.